Staff and Affiliates

 Sarah Bassin, Executive Director, email@example.com

 Sarah Bassin grew up in Overland Park, Kansas and graduated summa cum laude with a BA in religion and history from Lafayette College in Easton, Pennsylvania.
-Upon graduation, Sarah worked as a programming professional at Princeton University's Hillel where she helped form the first AJC college chapter.
+Upon graduation, Sarah worked as a programming professional at Princeton University's Hillel where she helped form the first American Jewish Committee college chapter.
 Deeply interested in interfaith relations, Sarah entered the rabbinic program at Hebrew Union College with the intention of pursuing a rabbinate in community relations.
 During the year in Israel portion of her rabbinic education, Sarah became both a participant and a facilitator for Encounter, helping Jewish leaders better understand the Israeli/Palestinian conflict.
 She traveled to Iran in November 2008 as part of a civilian diplomacy delegation through the Fellowship of Reconciliation.
 Having served as student rabbi of Congregation Bamidbar Shel Ma'alah in Victorville, CA, and as rabbinic intern at the Board of Rabbis of Southern California, Sarah has spent the last portion of her rabbinic training as the program manager at the Center for Muslim/Jewish Engagement where she implemented the first comprehensive survey on Muslim-Jewish relations in the United States.
 She received a certificate in Jewish Communal Service in August 2010 and was ordained as a rabbi in May 2011.
 In 2012, Sarah received a fellowship with the Joshua Venture Group Dual Investment Program that supports rising Jewish innovators and their projects with a grant of $100,000 over two years.
+She also serves as the mentorship coordinator for the School of Jewish Nonprofit Management at Hebrew Union College.

 Malka Fenyvesi, Consultant and former NewGround fellowship co-director, email@example.com